Festival of Britain: Attendance figures

 The Festival was highly popular in every part of Britain.
 Richard Weight estimates that of the national population of 49 million, about half participated.
 The Festival largely ignored foreign tourists, with most of the visitors from the Continent being expatriate Britons.

-There were over ten million paid admissions to the six main exhibitions over a period of five months: The most popular event was the centerpiece at South Bank Exhibition with almost 8.5 million visitors, over half of them from outside London.
+There were over ten million paid admissions to the six main exhibitions over a period of five months: The most popular event was the centrepiece at South Bank Exhibition with almost 8.5 million visitors, over half of them from outside London.
 The Festival Pleasure Gardens had over 8 million visitors, three-quarters of them from London.
 The Festival Ship Campania, which docked in ten cities, was visited by almost 900,000 people.
 The Travelling Land Exhibition, which went to four English cities, attracted under half a million.
 The most specialised events, in terms of attracting few visitors, were the architecture exhibition in Poplar, with 87,000 visitors and the exhibition of books in South Kensington, with 63,000.